panu2306/cloud-computing-course/homeworks/hw1/docker_setup.md

 ```
 $ sudo docker run hello-world
 ```
-Here's the screenshot of hello-world run in my machine -
+&nbsp; Here's the screenshot of hello-world run in my machine -
 ![docker-hello-world-image-run-result](images/hello-world-result.png)

 9. Now, if one wants to avoid using sudo before docker commands, we can eliminate it by adding an user to docker group -